- How long is the program?

 How many hours a week do the courses take?

-A typical module consists of 6 – 8 PowerPoint presentations, 5 – 8 journal articles (There are NO textbooks), and (2) 3-5 page research papers to produce.
+A typical module consists of 2 –3 video presentations, 5 – 8 journal articles (there are NO textbooks), and (2) 3 – 5 page research papers to produce.
 We have tried to design a course that is challenging but sensitive to the time constraints of the working professional.

 Enrolling students should have access to a personal computer with a high-speed Internet connection (T1, cable, or DSL service).